 - Alcohol can cause numerous vitamin/mineral deficiencies, especially B vitamins.

 - Alcohol promotes aging and oxidation.
-Read the health and vanity argument to lose the booze.
 It’s making the bags under your eyes worse because it’s stressing your lymphatic system and affecting your sleep.

 - It may raise your triglycerides and cholesterol and contribute to inflammation with overuse.